FORCM(AW/SW) H. Trenton Schmidt

 Commander, Naval Air Forces, U.S. Pacific Fleet

-Force Master Chief Tocorzic is a native of Warren, Ohio and a 1989 graduate of Lincoln High School in Shinnston, West Virginia.
-He entered the Navy through the Delayed Entry Program and arrived for basic training at Recruit Training Command, Great Lakes, IL in December 1989.
+Force Master Chief Schmidt is a native of Greeley, Colorado.
+He entered the Navy through the Delayed Entry Program and arrived for basic training at Recruit Training Command, Great Lakes, IL in June 1992.
+Following Recruit Training, he reported to his first command USS Eisenhower (CVN 69) as an Undesignated Airman advancing to Aviation Boatswain’s Mate (Aircraft Handler) Third Class during this tour.